apache/mxnet/docs/community/ecosystem.md

 * [Gluon Model Zoo](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html) - models trained in Gluon and available through Gluon's model zoo API.
 * [ONNX Model Zoo](https://github.com/onnx/model-zoo) - ONNX models from a variety of ONNX-supported frameworks.

-## MXNet as a Backend

-* [Keras-MXNet](https://github.com/awslabs/keras-apache-mxnet) - design with Keras2 and train with MXNet as the backend for 2x or more speed improvement.

 ## Contributions